mchini/dev-brain-lab/content/new/25-07-30-iSTTC/index.md

 and they are thought of representing the characteristic temporal dynamic at which a brain area tends to operate; neural timescales are short in brain areas that are specialized in rapid sensory reactions, and longer in those that are devoted to complex decision-making.
 I find neural timescales fascinating, because I see them as a promising tool to link low-level mechanisms (single-neuron or circuit level properties) to cognitive and behavioral phenomena.
-In that sense, I think that a fascinating property is that many findings about timescales are remarkably robust;
+In that sense, I think that a very cool property is that many findings about timescales are remarkably robust;
 the have been replicated across wildly different species (from worms and flies to humans) and recording modalities (from single-unit activity to fMRI).

 However, current approaches to estimate timescales from single-unit activity are unstable, especially when the single-unit data is sparse or segmented into short trials.
 Our new method, iSTTC, overcomes these issues, providing reliable estimates even from sparse or epoched data.
 It significantly improves accuracy and allows inclusion of many more neurons in analyses, which makes the estimated timescale more representative of the underlying neural circuit.
+You can try iSTTC on your own data with the code that you find in our [repo](https://github.com/iinnpp/isttc)

 Something unexpected but important emerged while benchmarking iSTTC: we discovered that the common practice of estimating neural timescales from short, epoched data is very unreliable.
 Such estimations lead to errors approximately ten times larger than those from long, uninterrupted recordings.